Aquatic Invasive Species

 To evaluate a plant species for horticultural, agricultural, or ecological projects.
 A species on this list may warrant further research before being planted or used

-To be used as a resource for landowners and land managers who find one of these plant species on their land and want more information
+To be used as a resource for landowners and land managers who find one of these species on their land and want more information

-Species on this list may be included for a variety of reasons.
+Species, pathogens, or diseases on this list may be included for a variety of reasons.
 Those reasons may include: